 Supervisors are advised to coordinate within their administrative teams to identify and bundle requests for office supplies.
-Once needs are identified, the supervisor will work with the Staples Advantage department account holder to place the order and provide delivery addresses to the Business Office.
-Please direct all office supply inquiries to firstname.lastname@example.org.
+Once needs are identified, the supervisor will work with the Staples Advantage department account holder to place the order.
+Office supplies such as toners and printer paper must be delivered on campus.
+Please direct all office supply inquiries to [email protected].

 All at-home furniture must be purchased directly by the Law School to be considered a valid business expense.
 At-home furniture purchases are not eligible for reimbursement.
 All furniture purchased by the Law School is the property of the Law School and must be returned by the employee in the event of an employment separation.